-"Our Mission Is To Help The Youth & Veterans Enjoy Snowboarding & Skateboarding Regardless Of Economic Status Or Other Limitations"
+"Our Mission Is To Help The Youth Access Snowboarding & Skateboarding With Zero Limitations"

 Snowboarding is more than just a way to get from the top of a mountain to the bottom.
 It is a lifestyle, a community a culture.
 A culture that we have found to be missing in the Jackson Hole area for some time.
 For many, it is even a spiritual experience.
 To be at the top of the mountain, in the elements, with nothing but belief in yourself and the courage to get down is no less than sublime and euphoric.
 With every turn you get to choose, live big, or live small, overcome fears, or play it safe.
 When you're strapped in, all other problems of life seem to melt away.

 Whether a young man or woman wants to ride the chairlift to hit some groomers and terrain parks, or fill their backpack with some safety gear and go for a hike to the fresh powder, both aspects encompass the beauty of the ride.
 A beauty that we feel everyone should have the opportunity to experience.

 These days, gear is more expensive, lift tickets cost an arm and a leg, and the price of a mountain pass could also afford you a nice beach vacation.
 Carving the Future aims to provide opportunities and resources for those whom otherwise would be left to dream, as well as rekindle the fire of culture that has been missing in Jackson.
 It is extremely important to us that no child be stuck indoors during the cold winter season.
 We are focused and dedicated to ensure these children have positive, fun activities for their physical and mental health to prevent potentially destructive behaviors.

 We also strive to re-establish a long lost culture within the local skateboard community by enhancing our current local parks, adding additional parks, and ensuring skateboarders have a positive culture to be a part of.